Kaijar2020/Api_automation_with_kaRate_framework/README.md

-# kaRate
+# Project Headline
- API automation with karate framework
+ API automation with karate framework.

  # What is Karate?